 Memory Limit Switch

 One of the Docker releases suddenly added memory limit options and discarded the LXC options.
 As a result, some of the worker processes were hitting memory limits which then caused the entire box to become unresponsive.
 This caught us off guard because Docker was not failing even with unsupported options being used.
-The fix was simple to address – i.e. apply the memory limits within Docker – but the change caught us off guard.
+The fix was simply to address – i.e. apply the memory limits within Docker – but the change caught us off guard.

 As you can see, we’re pretty heavily invested in Docker and continue to get more invested in it every day.
-In addition to using it for containment for running user code within IronWorker, we’re in the process of using it for for a number of other areas in our technical stack.
+In addition to using it for containment for running user code within IronWorker, we’re in the process of using it for a number of other areas in our technical stack.